pzarzycki/Milgram2PilotWeb/ReadMe.md

 ### Online interactive questionaire with audio files

 This is online interactive questionaire with audio files.
 Everything happens in jscript on the client side.
+Mixing REST API and Razor webpages in a single project.

-Server side uses SQLite to store responses.
+Simple one page dynamic survey with jQuerry/Boostrap and SQLite with EF Core to be hosted on Azure.
+Simple, fast and effective.

 ##### Install Entity Framework Core